NTDLS/TightWiki/README.md

 # TightWiki

-❗ Please note: we are currently working on [TightWikiV2](https://github.com/NTDLS/TightWikiV2) which will fully replace this wiki.
-We will move the code to a branch of this project and merge it once complete.
-Don't worry, all of your content is still compatibile but you will need to import your data using our migration tool.
-The promary goal of this new version is to remove the dependency of SQL Server and make this wiki MUCH easer to get up and running.
-The secondary goal is to make identity integration easer so you can (optionally) use Google, Facebook, Microsoft, "Twitter" etc to sign in. 👀

 For years I’ve worked at places where we just needed a simple to use, searchable, unobtrusive, no-nonsense, collaborative and free place to dump documentation.
 The first thing that comes to mind is a Wiki but for some reason I can never find anything that "checks all the boxes".
 Hopefully you'll find this one does for you.

-:yum: TightWiki is a .netcore ASP MVC razor WIKI written in C# that sits on top of a SQL Server database.
+:yum: TightWiki is a .netcore ASP MVC razor WIKI written in C# that sits on top of a SQLite database (zero configuration required).

 :crossed_fingers: Play with the latest dev build at http://TightWiki.com/.
 If you want to edit, you can signup using google auth or native TightWiki login.